 Social media is huge in the fitness world.
 What role do you feel that social media has played in helping people achieve their goals and reach others?

-Social media is kind of double-sided in the fitness industry.
-I trained for my first competition when I had 100 followers on Instagram.
-It was a way for me to connect with other people across the country and world that were also training.
-Nobody that I knew in my real life was able to relate, or were competing themselves, so it was just a huge community of people and support that was awesome.
-Some of those people I've met in real life, and some I haven't, but there are definitely friendships that have formed and it's just an awesome community of support.
 On the flip side, there can be a lot of smoke and mirrors on social media and it's important to utilize it to lift you up.
 It can sometimes bring you down because you see these girls that are perfectly posed in the right lighting and have taken 50 selfies of themselves, just to pick the right one and put the right filters on it.
 That's just not real life.
 I fell into that trap when I started, and I unfollowed almost every one of the typical big fitness accounts that everybody knows, for that reason.
 Seeing a picture of perfectly filtered abs isn't going to motivate me, but seeing people like Amy, who shares her day-in and day-out struggles and her journey and how she balances it all is incredibly inspiring to me.
 There are groups of 20 or so girls who aren't even that famous, but we all communicate.
 We've even talked about all meeting up sometime.
 They are awesome, just very real girls who share their journeys and their stories.
-In that sense, I think that social media is incredibly powerful in the fitness industry. fitness transformation-03
+In that sense, I think that social media is incredibly powerful in the fitness industry.

 When Jessie first decided to enter a bikini competition, she had a long ways to go.
 She was 20 pounds above her weight goal for competing, and ended up accomplishing that weight goal 18 weeks after she made that first commitment.
 After that first competition, Jessie did six more, and now she's decided to retire from competing in competitions, but wanted to make the training mentality her lifestyle.
 Jessie's favorite part about competing is the process and the journey.
 It takes a lot of discipline to train for a competition, and those principles of discipline and determination are ones she's trying to apply to her everyday life, and part of the reason she's such a great fitness inspiration.